One fire. One cauldron. And suddenly, cooking regains something essential.

 Almonds are used in savory dishes.

-The 10 recipes in the Medieval Cuisine kit
+The 10 recipes in the Medieval Cuisine box

 - Poultry with split peas, ginger and fresh mint

-- Slow-cooked lamb with garlic, spelt, prunes and mild cumin
+- Lamb stew with garlic, spelt, prunes and mild cumin

 - Beef and pork broth with chestnuts, red wine and vegetables